10gic/vanitygen-plusplus/README.md

 NOTE: All arguments are case sensitive!
 Using GPU(oclvanitygen) requires correct drivers be installed openCL and appropriate dependencies.
+See above link for list of said dependencies for oclvanitygen.
+This may take some fiddling depending on your distro.
+Link above works for Kali Rolling and can be adopted for other distros.
+If using CPU only the guide below should suffice.

 Downloading:
 apt-get install git